How to Make Your HIIT Workout Easy on the Knees

 To warm up, Piccirillo suggests dynamic stretching, or using active movements to allow the joints and muscles to go through a full range of motion.
 “These can include tube walking (putting a resistance band around the ankles while walking side to side), or a five- to 10-minute light exercise on a cardio machine.”

-At the end of class, you might feel the urge to exit quickly and skip the shower line.
-But again, you'll want to hold still through that cooldown.
+At the end of your class, you might feel the urge to close out of your workout app quickly.
+But again, you’ll want to hold still through that cooldown.

 “Gentle stretching of the lower body is a good way to cool down after HITT training for those with knee issues,” Piccirillo notes.